The Promise (musical): The Texas Production

 In 2017, the narration of the story (as performed in Glen Rose, Texas) was significantly altered to tell the story of Jesus through the eyes of a first-century Jewish family, rather than a grandfather and his grandchildren from modern-day Texas.
 Additionally, the choice was made to update (or replace) songs that would sound dated to a contemporary audience.
 Chuck King contributed the majority of the updates to script and music.
 The first edition of the updated show was subtitled: The Promise: Son of David, but in ensuing years has continued to be billed simply as The Promise.
 As the show continues, minor edits are often made for each season, and new songs continue to be added (most recently "This is Now," sung by Peter after his betrayal, written by Joshua Lee).
-Since the beginning of the 2020's, The Promise has expanded its offerings to include The Promise of Passover and The Promise of Christmas.
+Since the beginning of the 2020s, The Promise has expanded its offerings to include The Promise of Passover and The Promise of Christmas.
 The Promise of Passover, running annually on weekends leading up to Easter, tells the story of Passion Week as narrated by Bartimaeus the blind man.
 The Promise of Christmas, which runs in December, tells the story of Mary and Joseph, as well as Elizabeth and Zechariah as they await the coming of the Promised One.

 In 2024, as long-deferred capitol improvements and updates to the Texas Amphitheater became more apparent, The Promise approached Somervell County about purchasing the Amphitheater, and the county commissioners agreed to list it for public bidding.
 Despite The Promise submitting the only bid, the offer was deemed too low, and the county re-listed the property for sale.
-AJ Realty, an investment group from DFW, outbid The Promise and purchased the facility in November 2024, also purchasing the Expo Center from the county shortly thereafter.
-While the long-term future of The Promise in Glen Rose is uncertain, the 2025 season is currently in production, with The Promise of Passover scheduled to open on April 4th, 2025.
+During the next bidding period, an investment group outbid The Promise and purchased the facility in November 2024, also purchasing the Expo Center from the county shortly thereafter.
+Negotiations with the new ownership proved unsuccessful in spring of 2025, and The Promise was forced to seek a new production venue.
+After pursuing other options, an agreement was reached with Willow Park Baptist Church in Willow Park, Texas to host The Promise's productions through 2027.
+The 2026 fall season of The Promise in Willow Park will mark the 38th year of The Promise, and the third show at the Willow Park venue.
 This year's productions are directed by John Wilkerson.